 We are ensuring our country staff are equipped with everything they need to combat COVID-19 – including information on symptom identification and prevention measures.
 We are making sure our doctors, nurses and Community Health Workers have access to the PPE they need to provide medical care and share health messaging around the world.

 Q: Is Medical Teams sending volunteers internationally right now?

 A: No. As of March 22, 2020, all volunteers have safely returned home from their volunteer posts due to closing of international borders.
 We have determined that any further travel for volunteers for current programming is non-essential travel and have either been canceled or postponed.

 A: As of March 13, 2020, the Real Life Exhibit in Tigard, Oregon is closed until further notice due to health safety concerns surrounding COVID-19.
 The Real Life Exhibit will plan to reopen when schools reopen.
 As this situation continues to evolve, we will provide updates.
 We look forward to hosting you for a tour as soon as possible.
 Please contact us at email@example.com with any questions.

 Q: Is Medical Teams currently raising money for COVID-19?

-Locally, that means things like mobilizing our fleet of Mobile Dental Vans to serve as command centers at COVID-19 testing sites, and surge capacity for local hospitals to help ease the burden on their emergency departments.
-Internationally, you’ll help train medical staff and community health workers so that they have the the knowledge and tools to fight the spread of this outbreak.
-In some places, your gift will fund emergency field hospitals and equip medical professionals with protective gear and other life-saving supplies to meet the growing threat of COVID-19.
+Locally, that means things like mobilizing our fleet of Mobile Dental Vans to serve as COVID-19 testing sites, and surge capacity for local hospitals to help ease the burden on their emergency departments.
+Internationally, you’ll help train Community Health Workers to identify cases in refugee camps and share up-to-date information with vulnerable communities.
+In some places, your gift will fund emergency field hospitals and keep health care workers safe with protective gear and other life-saving supplies to meet the growing threat of COVID-19.

 With your help, we will continue to work tirelessly in the fight against COVID-19.Please Donate Now